 Let’s start by deleting all the partitions in the setup window by clicking each partition and then pressing the delete button.
 Once done, the setup should only show Unallocated Space.
 We are now ready to create the boot partition manually:

-1. Press Shift + F10 to open the Command Prompt.
+to open the Command Prompt. - Type

-4. Type sel disk n where n is the number you noted, re-check it and make sure it isn’t the USB’s number :))
+is the number you noted, re-check it and make sure it isn’t the USB’s number :)) - After selecting the correct disk, Type

-7. Type exit to exit the partitioning tool and exit again to exit the command prompt.
+again to exit the command prompt.

 Yay, we have created ourselves a custom sized boot partition!
 Now press refresh button in the setup and it should show the partition we just created.